luxfi/evm/docs/releasing/README.md

     # Double check the tip of the master branch is the expected commit
     # of the squashed release branch
     git log -1
-    git tag -s "$VERSION"
+    git tag -s "$VERSION_RC"
-    git push origin "$VERSION"
+    git push origin "$VERSION_RC"
     ```

-Once the tag is created, you need to test it on the Testnet testnet both locally and then as canaries, using the Dispatch and Echo subnets.
+Once the tag is created, you need to test it on the Fuji testnet both locally and then as canaries, using the Dispatch and Echo subnets.

 #### Local deployment